bplmaps/toi-field-trips/content/locations/stockbridge.md

 It was clear Stockbridge was successful, and the “Stockbridge Indians” were committed to the town.
 This commitment to living in peace with the white colonists is made evident by their involvement in several wars prior to the American Revolution.
 In King Philip’s War (1675 – 1676) the “Stockbridge Indians” remained neutral rather than supporting other Indigenous Tribes.
 Later during King George’s War (1744 – 1748) they supported the English, which they did again during The French and Indian War (1754 – 1763).

 Early on the “Stockbridge Indians” held important positions in the town.
 Konkapot and Umpachenee helped select the town government after incorporation (Frazier, p.
 47).
 However, after the French and Indian War more white colonists began to settle in the town and land issues began to arise (Calloway, p.
 89).
-Historian Bryan Rindfleisch suggests that along with the pressure of living in a town which supported the Sons of Liberty, the lack of English support for the “Stockbridge Indians” during these land disputes may have had a hand in their decision to side with the rebels.
-(Rindfleisch).
+Historian Bryan Rindfleisch suggests that along with the pressure of living in a town which supported the Sons of Liberty, the lack of English support for the “Stockbridge Indians” during these land disputes may have had a hand in their decision to side with the rebels (Rindfleisch).

 # Joining the Revolution
 In July 1774 on the eve of the Revolution, 60 delegates from around the Berkshires met in Stockbridge to protest the tea tax and agree on a boycott of British goods (Frazier, p.
 193).
 According to local lore, this meeting took place at a tavern still in operation today, The Red Lion Inn.
 This is reflected both by [the Inn](https://www.redlioninn.com/history) and by the Stockbridge-Munsee band of Mohicans in their [Walking-Tour of Main Street](https://www.nativeamericantrail.org/stockbridge-walking-tour/).